Computing return times or return periods with rare event algorithms: Application: Extreme drag force on an object immersed in a turbulent flow

 This flow is simple enough so that long time series can be obtained in a reasonable amount of computational time, allowing for the computation of reference return times.
 In practice, we carry out a direct numerical simulation using the Lattice Boltzmann Method~\cite{Chen1998c}, which offers low implementation effort for performances comparable to other methods for such simple geometries and boundary conditions.
 The application of the \ac{gktl} and \ac{ams} algorithms to deterministic dynamics requires that some randomness is artificially introduced in the dynamics so that copies originated from the same parent follow different paths.
 This can be achieved by randomly perturbing the restart state at branching points.

 Figure~\ref{fig:return_time_drag} illustrates the computation of the return times for the drag averaged over $5$ correlation times using the \ac{gktl} algorithm.
 It shows that the use of the algorithm makes accessible the computation of rare events at a much lower computational cost than direct sampling.
 More precisely, the algorithm was applied using $\nsample=128$ replicas simulated over $10$ correlation times.
-To build the return time curve presented in Fig.~\ref{fig:return_time_drag}, we use $\nexp=10$ repetitions of the algorithm, leading to an overall computational cost of about $10^4$ correlation times.
-From a direct sampling of similar computational cost, the rarest accessible event has a return time close to the computational cost itself, that is $10^4$.
+The return time curve presented in Fig.~\ref{fig:return_time_drag} is based on the data from $\nexp=10$ repetitions of the algorithm, leading to an overall computational cost of, roughly, $10^4$ correlation times.
+From a direct sampling of similar computational cost, the rarest accessible event has a return time close to the computational cost itself, in this case is $10^4$.
+Figure~\ref{fig:return_time_drag} shows that the use of the GKTL algorithm allows for the computation of return times of much rarer events.
 The reference curve was computed from a time series spanning $10^6$ correlation times.
 For events having a return time close to $5\cdot 10^5$ correlation times, the computational cost of estimating the return times using the \ac{gktl} algorithm is $50$ times lower than direct sampling.

 The occurrence of plateaus in Fig.~\ref{fig:return_time_drag} is due to the increasing multiplicity of trajectories as the amplitude $a$ increases.
 Indeed, because of the selection procedure involved in the \ac{gktl} algorithm, a subset of trajectories can share the same ancestor.
 Henceforth, they are likely to differ only by a small time-interval at the end of their whole duration.
 In such cases, it is common that the maximum over the trajectory is attained in earlier times.
 As a consequence, this subset of trajectories will contribute the same value to the set of maxima from which return times are computed.
 This effect is accentuated in the present case of a deterministic system, as it takes some time for copies to separate after being perturbed at a branching point.
 A straightforward way of mitigating the occurrence of such plateaus is to increase the number of trajectories or/and the number of repetitions of the algorithm.
 As an illustration, Fig.~\ref{fig:return_time_drag_50reps} shows the return time plot obtained using $50$ repetitions instead of $10$ in Fig.~\ref{fig:return_time_drag}.